- Retina Research Foundation

 X. PROJECT PAYMENTS – RRF operates on a calendar year basis and research projects payments are funded at the beginning of each quarter.
 Provide the name and address of the official and department at your institution to receive the payment.
 See Section VIII.
 D. above for special situations.

 XI.
 CURRICULUM VITAE –This section should include the curriculum vitae of the principal investigator and co-investigators, along with the bibliographies and a photograph of the principal investigator.
+The curriculum vitae should not exceed 50 pages in length and does not need to include abstracts or meeting presentations more than 3 years old.
+If re-applying an updated copy of the curriculum vitae is required.
 Photographs in your work setting are preferred, but any photograph is acceptable.

 Grant recipients must re-apply for continued funding on a yearly basis, which will be considered providing progress made is justified in the yearly grant review.